Pattern 100 Zlotych 1980 MW "XXII Summer Olympic Games - Moscow 1980". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 100 Zlotych 1980 "XXII Summer Olympic Games - Moscow 1980" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 2586 sold at the Antykwariat Numizmatyczny - Niemczyk Michal auction for PLN 700.
-Bidding took place December 12, 2020.
+The record price belongs to the lot 1334 sold at the Dom Aukcyjny Numimarket.pl auction for PLN 450.
+Bidding took place January 28, 2023.

 Сondition